1969: Original Building – The Holy Ark.

 1955.
 The Oakville-Trafalgar Jewish Community Centre was founded, beginning with 15 families that met in people’s homes and temporary quarters.
 They set up religious instruction for the children.
 They affiliated with the international conservative movement of Judaism called the United Synagogues of America.

 1958.
 The time had come to purchase land and build a synagogue.
 They looked at the former Morrison Farm, a large peice of land that had recently been subdivided into 5 acre lots.
 The Jensen family of the Salvation Army bought one plot and sold a part of it to the OTJCC.
 The original building was quite modest (see photos) as donations slowly came in and most materials for construction were donated.
 The synagogue was renamed Beth El Congregation (The House of God).

 1981.
 Beth El begins discussions with the Burlington Jewish Community regarding a merger.
-Rabbi Eddie Goldfarb facilitates the discussion, which include where the building should be, what should be the religious denomination and combining funds.
-In the end the two groups came together to form Shaarei-Beth El Congregation of Halton, and affiliated with both the Conservative and Reform movements of Judaism.
+Rabbi Eddie Goldfarb facilitates the discussion, which includes the location of the building, the religious denomination and the combining of funds.
+In the end the two groups came together to form Shaarei-Beth El Congregation of Halton, and were affiliated with both the Conservative and Reform movements of Judaism.